 A related tool, the Object Browser, enables you to inspect .NET or Windows Runtime assemblies on your system to see what types they contain and what members (properties, methods, events) those types contain.

 You can manage your source code in Git repos hosted by any provider, including GitHub.
 Or use Visual Studio Team Services (VSTS) to manage code alongside bugs and work items for your whole project.
+See Get Started with Git and Team Services to learn more about managing Git repos in Visual Studio using Team Explorer.
+Visual Studio also has other built-in source control features.
+To learn more about them, see New Git Features in Visual Studio 2017 (blog).

 Visual Studio Team Services is a cloud-based service for hosting software projects and enabling collaboration in teams.
 VSTS supports both Git and Team Foundation Source Control systems, as well as Scrum, CMMI and Agile development methodologies.
 Team Foundation Version Control (TFVC) uses a single, centralized server repository to track and version files.
 Local changes are always checked in to the central server where other developers can get the latest changes.